leblancmeneses/actions/docs/run-cache.md

 ## Overview

-The Run Cache Action provides simple command execution caching using Google Cloud Storage.
+The Run Cache Action provides simple command execution caching using S3-compatible storage.
 When a cache marker exists for a given cache path, the command is **skipped entirely**.
 When no cache exists, the command executes normally and creates a cache marker on successful completion (exit code 0).

 This action is designed to solve the complexity of manual caching in GitHub Actions workflows, particularly for:
 - Long-running test suites that don't need to re-run if nothing changed